cgriffin332/Template-Engine-Employee-Summary332/README.md

 ## Tests

-All of the projects tests are found in the test folder.
+All of the project's tests are found in the test folder.
 If you would like to run these tests, simply run the command "npm run test".

 ## Questions